doctorfree/MusicPlayerPlus/README.md

 The tmux prefix key is remapped from `Ctrl-b` to `Ctrl-a` and the status bar is configured to display a `Ctrl` message when the prefix key is pressed.

+The MusicPlayerPlus tmux customization enables tmux mouse mode.
+The mouse can be used to select and resize tmux panes and windows.

 There are hundreds of tmux key bindings.
 To view the currently configured tmux key bindings, execute the command `tmux list-keys`.